 Everyone has their vision for what type of dog they want, and you should weigh the benefits of each breed before choosing.

 Inside dogs make for perfect apartment dogs, and they're usually small dogs who can still get a lot of their daily exercise in the confines of your home.
 A lot of dogs don't even enjoy going outside, and you should be careful to choose a breed that doesn't mind staying inside for most of the day.

 Here are some benefits to owning an inside dog:

 - Your house will stay much cleaner (much less mud and grime tracked inside of your house)

 - You won't have to bathe your dog as much.

 - Your dog will live longer without being subject to sicknesses and dirt from the outside, this is great for family pets.

 - Inside dogs usually don't bark as much as outside dogs (at least the ones meant to stay inside).

 Outside Dog Benefits

-Outside dogs are the ones that you see in movies that are swimming, running and hunting with their owners.
-I'd be willing to bet that the bulk of dogs are meant to be outside, and you'll be able to choose from a much wider variety if you're willing to take your dog outside.
+Outside dogs are the ones that you see in movies that are swimming, running, and hunting with their owners.
+I'd be willing to bet that the bulk of dogs are meant to be outside, and you'll be able to choose from a much wider variety if you're eager to take your dog out.